felixlopz/hubrise-test-task/content/apps/orderlord/en/overview.md

 ## Description

-OrderLord provides point of sale (EPOS), delivery management (DMS) and kitchen display (KDS) solutions.
+OrderLord provides Point of Sale (EPOS), Delivery Management System (DMS) and Kitchen Display Screen (KDS) solutions.

 The OrderLord EPOS is optimised for handling orders from food delivery and online ordering platforms in an efficient and seamless way.
 It offers advanced reporting and analytics functionalities to track the performance of your business.

 ---

-**IMPORTANT NOTE**: The OrderLord delivery management (DMS) and kitchen display (KDS) solutions can be used in the French market however their EPOS has not been certified for French rules and regulations.
+**IMPORTANT NOTE:** The OrderLord Delivery Management System and Kitchen Display Screen can be used in the French market however their EPOS has not been certified for French rules and regulations.

 ---